 Ariane Kupferman-Sutthavong, “The many shapes of love”, Bangkok Post, 28 February 2018, https://tinyurl.com/ya4jo8lt

 Works held in private collections in Australia, China, France,

-Germany, India, Indonesia, Japan, Panama, Philipines, Singapore, Sweden, Thailand, United Arab Emirates, United Kingdom, United States, and Venezuela
+Germany, India, Indonesia, Japan, Kuwait, Panama, Philipines, Singapore, Sweden, Thailand, United Arab Emirates, United Kingdom, United States, and Venezuela